-- Color: Drop-down menu displays a list of color options that are similar in tone to the Split Tone filter, providing a duotonestyle effect. - Brightness: Adjusts the overall brightness of the image. - Fade: Adds a white fill to the image, giving the illusion of a faded photograph. - Saturation: Adjusts the color saturation.
-Moving the slider to the left decreases the saturation; moving it to the right increases it.
+- Color: Displays a list of color options that are similar in tone to the Split Tone filter, providing a duotone-style effect. - Brightness: Adjusts the overall brightness of the image. - Fade: Adds a white fill to the image, giving the illusion of a faded photograph.

-• Film Grain: Amount controls the strength and size dictates how large the grain appears.
+- Saturation: Adjusts the color saturation.
+Moving the slider to the left decreases the saturation; moving it to the right increases it. - Film Grain: Amount controls the strength and size dictates how large the grain appears.